rajarajan2013/networksproject/README.md

-# networksproject using CISCO PACKET TRACER
+# Networks Project using Cisco Packet tracer

 ->About
 .This is a mini project of setting up a network in university